ory/client-go/docs/ProjectRevision.md

 `func (o *ProjectRevision) UnsetKratosSelfserviceMethodsLookupSecretEnabled()`

 UnsetKratosSelfserviceMethodsLookupSecretEnabled ensures that no value is present for KratosSelfserviceMethodsLookupSecretEnabled, not even an explicit nil
+### GetKratosSelfserviceMethodsOidcConfigBaseRedirectUri

+`func (o *ProjectRevision) GetKratosSelfserviceMethodsOidcConfigBaseRedirectUri() string`

+GetKratosSelfserviceMethodsOidcConfigBaseRedirectUri returns the KratosSelfserviceMethodsOidcConfigBaseRedirectUri field if non-nil, zero value otherwise.

+### GetKratosSelfserviceMethodsOidcConfigBaseRedirectUriOk

+`func (o *ProjectRevision) GetKratosSelfserviceMethodsOidcConfigBaseRedirectUriOk() (*string, bool)`

+GetKratosSelfserviceMethodsOidcConfigBaseRedirectUriOk returns a tuple with the KratosSelfserviceMethodsOidcConfigBaseRedirectUri field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetKratosSelfserviceMethodsOidcConfigBaseRedirectUri

+`func (o *ProjectRevision) SetKratosSelfserviceMethodsOidcConfigBaseRedirectUri(v string)`

+SetKratosSelfserviceMethodsOidcConfigBaseRedirectUri sets KratosSelfserviceMethodsOidcConfigBaseRedirectUri field to given value.

+### HasKratosSelfserviceMethodsOidcConfigBaseRedirectUri

+`func (o *ProjectRevision) HasKratosSelfserviceMethodsOidcConfigBaseRedirectUri() bool`

+HasKratosSelfserviceMethodsOidcConfigBaseRedirectUri returns a boolean if a field has been set.

 ### GetKratosSelfserviceMethodsOidcConfigProviders

 `func (o *ProjectRevision) GetKratosSelfserviceMethodsOidcConfigProviders() []ProjectRevisionThirdPartyLoginProvider`